‘Mmmm. That’s nice, biala.’

 He laughed, then pressed his mouth to hers.
 She closed her eyes, quiet, as he stretched out on top of her, as she sucked at his tongue.
-But then she opened them again and the laughter returned.
+Then she opened them again and the laughter returned.

 She spluttered against his lips.
 ‘St-st-stop!
 I can’t do it.
 You look funny.’

 He tugged at his right braid.
 ‘Mmmm.
 I don’t know.
 They’re growing on me.
-Maybe you could do my beard to.’
+Maybe you could do my beard too.’

-Then he leant over and blew his lips against her neck.
+Leaning over, he blew his lips against her neck.
 She thrust him away with a snort, throwing him onto his back.
 He stretched out under the sun.
 His kinta had hoisted right up, revealing the wrinkled bottom of his balls.
 Now it was Grinda who was straddling him.
 Mock gripped her hips, grinning up at her, as she began to unwind his braids.